Kaholo/kaholo-plugin-playwright/README.md

 ### Parameters
 Only the project directory path is strictly required.
 Other parameters may be left empty.
 * Project Directory Path - a location containing a file matching `*.csproj`, where the plugin will run `dotnet test`
-* Docker Image - the docker image to use, including specific tags if necessary, should the default `mcr.microsoft.com/playwright/dotnet` for some reason be insufficient.
+* Docker Image Tag - the the method uses by default `mcr.microsoft.com/playwright/dotnet:latest`.
+If for some reason a version other than `latest` is required it may be specified here, e.g. `v1.20.1-amd64`.
-* Additional Command Arguments - more command line options to tack onto `dotnet test`, should that be desired.
+* Additional Command Arguments - additional arguments specified here will be added onto the command `dotnet test`.